-Each year, about 1.6 million children in the USA get CT scans to the head and abdomen - and about 1,500 of those will die later in life of radiation-induced first, by Brenner and colleagues, is the cancer, according to research out today.

-What's more.
-CT or computed tomography scans given to kids are typically calibrated for adults, so children absorb two to six times the radiation needed to produce clear images, a second study shows.
-These doses are "way bigger than the sorts of doses that people at Three Mile Island were getting."
+Each year, about 1.6 million children in the USA get CT scans to the head and abdomen - and about 1,500 of those will die later in life of radiation-induced cancer, according to research out today.
+What's more, CT or computed tomography scans given to kids are typically calibrated for adults, so children absorb two to six times the radiation needed to produce clear images, a second study shows.
+These doses are "way begger than the sorts of doses that people at Three Mile Island were getting."

-says.
-"Most people got a tenth or a hun- appendicitis and kidney stones. dredth of the dose of a CT
+David Brenner of Columbia University says.
+"Most people got a tenth or a hundredth of the dose of a CL"

-American Journal of Roentgenology, the nation's leading radiology journal.
-The first to estimate the risks of "radiationinduced fatal cancer" from pediatric CT scans.
+Both studies appear in February's American Journal of Roentgenology, the nation's leading radiology journal.
+The first, by Brenner and colleagues, is the first to estimate the risks of "radiationinduced fatal cancer" from pediatric CT scans.
 Until a decade ago, CT scans took too long to perform on children without giving them anesthesia to keep them still.
-Today's scanners spiral around the mograms unless she really needs it." patient in seconds, providing cross sections, or "slices," of anatomy
+Today's scanners spiral around the patient in seconds, providing cross sections, or "slices," of anatomy, search for cancers and ailments such as and they get 70% of the total radiation appendicitis and kidney stones.